ess-dmsc/vmm-sdat/corryvreckan/EventLoaderVMMSDAT/README.md

 ---

+## Prerequisites
+The user needs to install [Corryvreckan](https://gitlab.cern.ch/corryvreckan/corryvreckan) first.
+Then the folder `EventLoaderVMMSDAT` has to be copied into the `src/modules` folder of Corryvreckan.
+After this, run again `cmake` and `make` to build the new module `EventLoaderVMMSDAT`.

+---

 ## Configuration Parameters

-Add the following section to your Corryvreckan steering file:
+Add the following section to your Corryvreckan configuration file:

 ```toml
 [EventLoaderVMMSDAT]